httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Server Does Not Support Client Algorithm and Returns an Error

-The client requests a "sha" `Digest`, the server advises "sha-256" and "sha-512".
+The client requests a "sha" `Digest`, the server generates a content advertising "sha-256" and "sha-512".

 While {{ex-server-selects-unsupported-algorithm}} shows a server ignoring the digest algorithm requested by the client, that is not the sole possible choice.
 For example, the server is also free to return an error response advertising a list of supported algorithms.
+However, this specification does not define any standard for such content.

 ~~~ http-message
 GET /items/123 HTTP/1.1